Institutes

 2007

-Penn State Hershey Clinical Neuroscience Institute was established.
-Robert Harbaugh, MD, then chair, Department of Neurosurgery served as Institute director.
+The Penn State Hershey Clinical Neuroscience Institute was established.
+Robert Harbaugh, MD, then chair, Department of Neurosurgery, served as Institute director.
 At the time, the Institute focused on interdisciplinary clinical programs, such as the Stroke Center, as well as clinical neuroscience research.

 2008